Author TM’s Forget Me Nots: A Journey of Sexual Abuse and Healing

 [Additional Read: These Ghosts Are Family: A Conversation with Author Maisy Card]

-In the first section, titled “The Great Fall,” Manbodh gracefully guides us through the events leading up to her abuse.
+In the first section, titled “The Great Fall,” TM gracefully guides us through the events leading up to her abuse.
 The author delivers a power-punch reveal as she walks us through the relationship she had with her abuser and the actual event.
 It starts off with dates and hand-holding but she expresses her doubts and foreshadows the turmoil that will soon shake up the dynamic.
 This is illustrated in the poem “Gone Fishing - Catching Feelings.”
-Manbodh recounts a fishing trip and a day gone well; only to recall that several weeks later her circumstances went from day to night.
+TM recounts a fishing trip and a day gone well; only to recall that several weeks later her circumstances went from day to night.
 It is with great fortitude and poetic skill that she is able to put these experiences into a lyrical flow.

-As we move into “Restoration & Healing,” Manbodh describes the grief and emotions that comes after experiencing a traumatic event.
+As we move into “Restoration & Healing,” TM describes the grief and emotions that comes after experiencing a traumatic event.
 Many of the poems in this section talk about her relationship with God, and His hand in helping her along the way.
 Through prayer, she was able to get through some of the hardest days.
 In “Crying - A Catharsis,” she talks about days where her emotions were too much and despite all the tears already shed, she still has more.
 Perhaps the best thing about this section of the book is the raw emotion.
-Manbodh is completely honest with her readers about every good day and bad day.
-In the poem “Discovering An Artist in Myself,” Manbodh says:
+TM is completely honest with her readers about every good day and bad day.
+In the poem “Discovering An Artist in Myself,” TM says:

 “I remember sitting at my desk, I was crying and in a complete mess.
 My mind wouldn’t stop racing.”